All about Chris Cowdery

 Doug Self, well known name in audio circles has a few choice remarks on audiophiles too.

-After two years working for a madman and kapton tape enthusiast I had the good fortune to be offered a position at New Transducers Ltd. Here I still am working as Senior Engineer on lots of interesting projects.
-3M's DST touch technology is one that I did most of the hardware design for.
+After two years working for a madman and kapton tape enthusiast I had the good fortune to be offered a position at New Transducers Ltd (NXT).
+I did nearly 12 years at NXT, working on things such as 3M's DST touch technology, and haptics.
+I was there when the company reidentified itself as HiWave.
+My final contributions were some of the content of the HiHS9002 IC, and most of the design of the DyadBA3 Bluetooth platform.

 My hobbies